 The government has announced new support for small businesses that are not eligible for any of the current government Covid-19 grants but have high fixed property-related costs.
 This grant will be administered by local councils.

-(Please note: the council will not be contacting businesses with a decision about their discretionary grant application until the window for applying is closed (for the initial applications this is around 19 June)
+Please note: the council will not be contacting businesses with a decision about their discretionary grant application until the window for applying is closed.

 Whilst there will be some set, national criteria for the funds, councils can determine which cases to support within those criteria.
 This is why it is called a discretionary grant.
 We must, however, prioritise the following types of businesses for grants from this funding pot.